-: Perfect cast, great acting (especially Colin Morgan as Merlin).
+: Great cast, good acting (especially Colin Morgan as Merlin).

-Characters and relationships with plenty of potential for growth.
+Characters and relationships with plenty of room for growth.

 A very promising setting.